peadargrant/automation/lab01_client_setup/setup_lab.md

 Make sure that you're always using the school's URL.

 I will monitor your progress manually and automatically throughout the semester using the GitLab server.
-To facilitate this you will add me to your lab work repository.
+To facilitate this you will add me as a member of your lab work repository.

 **Forking:** is a way to create your own copy of a project on a system like GitLab or GitHub.
 We could have done it by you cloning a copy of the labs from my account, creating a new repo on your own account and pushing to that instead.